LSTOAA/Automated-Home-Lock-System/README.md

 ![Figure 1](https://github.com/LSTOAA/Automated-Home-Lock-System/blob/master/HomeLock_sys.png)

-Control your electronic door lock from anywhere by simply sending an sms from you configured cellular device.
+Control your electronic door lock from anywhere by simply sending an sms from your configured cellular device.

 Send `LO`  to open lock and `LC` to close lock